Gaetano Sciolari Toy Wall Lamp – Table Lamp Version

 Other versions: This Gaetano Sciolari Toy wall lamp exists in several colours.

-Almost always said that this lamp is a design of Ezio Didone, but it is not.
+Often said that this lamp is a design of Ezio Didone, but it is not.
 Someone once saw it wrong in the famous book written by Giuliana Gramigna: Repertorio 1950 -1980 Immagini e contributi per una storia dell’arredo Italiano (images and contributions for a history of Italian furniture) from 1985.
 The Squadra wall lamp designed by Ezio Didone is the lamp next to this Toy wall lamp designed by Gaetano Sciolari.
 All the lamps designed by Ezio Didone are on his website, of course not this one.

 Angelo Gaetano Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari lighting company at the age of 22.